hoomanzolfaghari84/hoomanzolfaghari84/README.md

 ⚡ I love everything about Math and Computers

-🌱 I’m currently studying Machine Learning and Artificial Intelligence 🧠.
+🌱 I’m currently studying Machine Learning 🧠.

-🔎 I like doing research in these fields.
+🔎 I like doing research in Deep Learning and Applied Probability.

 🎮 I also enjoy creating video games as a coding hobby.